SalehAlbuga/azure-functions-swift/README.md

 ## Deploying to Azure

-Curently Swift Functions Tools do not provide a commad to deploy to Azure.
+Curently Swift Functions Tools do not provide a command to deploy to Azure.
 To deploy the Function App to Azure, you'll need to build the provided docker image, push to a registry and set it in the Container Settings of the Function App.
 To build the image:
 ```bash
 docker build -t <imageTag> .